 But wait, I don’t want to leave you hanging, if you are forced to cut this bell-shaped vegetable on your own.
-Merissa from Little House Living shares an easy way how to cut butternut squash.
+Merissa from Little House Living shares an easy way how to cut butternut.
 Click here!

 Tip 3: How to measure butternut squash

-A medium butternut squash weighing 2 lbs./32 oz./900 grams yields about 1 lbs/16 oz./450 gr. of diced squash after you’ve removed the peel and seeds.
+A medium vegetable weighing 2 lbs./32 oz./900 grams yields about 1 lbs/16 oz./450 gr. of diced squash after you’ve removed the peel and seeds.
 Here are some more conversions for you:

 These are my own experiences, yours may vary.
-Rule of the thumb: The larger the squash the better the proportion of flesh to seeds.
+Rule of the thumb: The larger the vegetable the better the proportion of flesh to seeds.